Aachen Symposium

 Welcome

-Welcome to the 2024 Aachen Symposium on Representation Learning to Act and Plan at Hotel Kasteel Bloemendal in Vaals.
+Welcome to the 2025 Aachen Symposium on Representation Learning to Act and Plan at Hotel Kasteel Vaalsbroek in Vaals.

 Glad you’re here!